el-hult/CarOde/readme.md

 rm bin/*.o
 cabal run
 ```
 to produce a static library file that contains the compiled fortran code.
-It is an archive file (`*.a`), and you can inspect it with e.g. `nm` or `objdump`.
+The library is an archive file (`*.a`), and you can inspect it with e.g. `nm` or `objdump` to find all the `.o`-files inside it.

-On non-windows, you might need `-fPIC` as well, but on windows it just gives a warning.
+On non-windows, you might need the `-fPIC` in the calls to `gfortran`, but on Windows it just gives a warning.
 See https://stackoverflow.com/questions/16708148/fpic-ignored-for-target-all-code-is-position-independent-useless-warning

 Next check the `CarOde.cabal`-file, and make sure that the `extra-lib-dirs` section is ok.
 You need to provide paths to `libblas`, `liblapack`, `libgfortran` and the above compiled library as well, which should be located in `./bin`.